-- 1. Slip a $5/16'' \times 9/32''$ spacer (L) on a $5/16'' \times 1''$ serrated bolt (K).
+- 1. Slip a $5/16" \times 9/32"$ spacer (L) on a $5/16" \times 1"$ serrated bolt (K).
 Insert the bolt and spacer through the front rail and into the center cross tube.
 Push the rail toward the cross tube if necessary. - 2.
 Screw the bolt into the cross tube just far enough to keep the spacer in place. - 3.
 Insert the 4 remaining spacers and serrated bolts through the rail and into the corresponding cross tubes.
 Double-check that each cross tube is square with the rail. - 4.
-Use a $\frac{1}{2}$ " open-end wrench to tighten the 5 serrated bolts for both the front and rear rails.
+Use a 1⁄2" open-end wrench to tighten the 5 serrated bolts for both the front and rear rails.

-Standard Table - Step 3: Install the Table Top
+Step 3: Install the Table Top for Deluxe Table

-NOTE: If you are installing Quilt Path computerized system, Overhead Lighting, or Hydraulic Lift, go to those manuals before going forward.
+NOTE: If you are installing Quilt Path computerized system, Hydraulic Lift or Overhead Lighting, go to those manuals before going forward.

 Parts Required

-Section ltem Description Image Qty
+Section Item Description Image Qty

 Table Top

 Table Top G (Box 3) 2 sections

 Table Top

 Table Top О Bumpers 18

-( ))
+())

 Table Top Р Felt Dots 26